In 2026, airlines aren’t just checking carry-on bags.

 To understand why these situations keep happening, it helps to zoom out.

-Ancillary fees – baggage, seat selection, priority boarding – are no longer a source of income for low-cost airlines.
+Ancillary fees – baggage, seat selection, priority boarding – are no longer a side source of income for low-cost airlines.
 They’re central to the business model.
-That makes enforcement critical.
+That makes enforcement important.

-Reports from The Guardian have highlighted how airlines like Ryanair incentivize staff to identify oversized cabin bags.
-Whether travelers agree with that approach or not, it explains why gate checks have become more frequent and less flexible.
+Reports from The Guardian have highlighted how strict cabin baggage enforcement can play out at the gate.
+Whether travelers agree with that approach or not, it explains why gate checks feel more frequent and less flexible.

 From an operational perspective, consistency matters.
 If one oversized bag goes through, the next passenger expects the same treatment.
 Strict enforcement simplifies the process – even if it creates friction.

-From a traveler’s perspective, though, that friction is exactly what turns ordinary boarding into viral theater.
+From a traveler’s perspective, though, that friction is exactly what turns ordinary boarding into viral footage.

-What’s often overlooked is that ground staff don’t have the same flexibility passengers assume they do.
+What’s often overlooked is that ground staff don’t have the same flexibility passengers expect.
 At the gate, consistency is operationally more important than discretion, especially for airlines built on rapid turnaround times.

 There’s also a logistical reality behind the scenes.
-Cabin space is finite, boarding delays are expensive, and disputes at the gate cascade into missed departure slots.
+Cabin space is finite, boarding delays are expensive, and disputes at the gate can affect departure times.
 Strict enforcement, however frustrating, is often a blunt tool used to protect operational efficiency.

 Seasoned travelers tend to watch these videos with a kind of weary recognition.